ledpup/ClimateExplorer/blog/_posts/2023-07-25-temperature-anomaly.markdown

 The next question we could answer with anomalies is: **what do we do if we want to compare temperatures from different locations?**

-It would be great to *not* use anomalies; why not simply average the raw temperature values (the absolute temperatures)?
+It would be great to **not** use anomalies.
+Why not simply average the raw temperature values (the absolute temperatures)?
 That would give results that are a lot easier to understand and relate to.
 If we wanted to compare Hobart with Darwin (Northern Territory, Australia) - two cities at the extremes of Australia - we can do that using absolute values.

 Below is a table with Hobart's and Darwin's yearly average maximum temperature from 2011 until 2020.
 It also has the combined yearly average (third column) and the total averages (last row).